AntonBrekke/AST5220/README.md

 ## This repo contains the project for the AST5220 course.

 Compile files by typing "make cmb" in the terminal while being in the same folder as the Makefile.
 Run file in main folder by typing "./cmb" in terminal.
-To run the project, you would have to install Gnu Scientific Library (GSL).
+To run the project, you would have to install Gnu Scientific Library (GSL) (see how below).

 ### Milestone 1
 Calcualte the Background Cosmology.